 For controls that are not addressed by the organizational continuous monitoring strategy, the criteria for determining the frequency with which controls are monitored post-implementation and a plan for the ongoing assessment of those controls, are established by the system owner or common control provider in collaboration with other organizational officials including, for example, the authorizing official or designated representative; senior accountable official for risk management or risk executive (function); senior agency information security officer; senior agency official for privacy; and chief information officer.
 The frequency criteria at the system level reflect organizational priorities and the importance of the system to the organization's operations and assets, individuals, other organizations, and the Nation.
-Controls that are volatile (i.e., where the control or the control implementation is most likely to change over time), 75 critical to certain aspects of the protection needs for the organization, or identified in plans of action and milestones, may require more frequent assessment.
-The approach to control assessments during continuous monitoring may include, for example, reuse of assessment procedures and assessment results that supported the initial authorization decision; detection of the status of system components; and analysis of historical and operational data.
+Controls that are volatile (i.e., where the control or the control implementation is most likely to change over time),75 critical to certain aspects of the protection needs for the organization, or identified in plans of action and milestones, may require more frequent assessment.
+The approach to control assessment results that supported the initial authorization decision; detection of the status of system components; and analysis of historical and operational data.